-AUDIT COMMITTEE AND RISK MANAGEMENT COMMITEE
+AUDIT AND RISK COMMITTEE

-TThe Listing Rules of the Malta Financial Services

-Authority provide for the establishment of an Audit and Risk Committee, the main functions of which include the monitoring of the financial reporting process, the soundness of the Company's internal control systems as well as the scrutiny and approval of related party transactions in order to ensure that the 'arm's length' principle is observed at all times.
+The Listing Rules of the Malta Financial Services Authority provide for the establishment of an Audit and Risk Committee, the main functions of which include the monitoring of the financial reporting process, the soundness of the Company's internal control systems as well as the scrutiny and approval of related party transactions in order to ensure that the 'arm's length' principle is observed at all times.
 The management of the relationship of the external auditors with the Company also falls within the scope of the Audit and Risk Committee's Terms of Reference.

-The Audit and Risk Committee is made up of three (3) Non-Executive Directors, viz Aurelio Theuma (Chairman), David Stellini and Eugenio Farrugia as an alternate to Julius Bozzino.
+The Audit and Risk Committee was made up of three (3) Non-Executive Directors, viz Aurelio Theuma (Chairman), Eugenio Farrugia and David Stellini, who resigned on 15 November 2017 and was replaced with Paul Muscat who was appointed on 11 December 2017.

-In terms of Listing Rule 5.118, David Stellini is considered by the Board to be independent given that he is free from any business, family or other relationship with the Company or its management in a manner that may create a conflict of interest such as to impair his judgement.
+In terms of Listing Rule 5.118, David Stellini, and subsequently Paul Muscat, are considered by the Board to be independent given that they are free from any business, family or other relationship with the Company or its management in a manner that may create a conflict of interest such as to impair his judgement.
 The Company Secretary acts as secretary to the Audit and Risk Committee.

-During the period under review the Audit and Risk Committee met six (6) times.
-While the external auditors are invited to attend, the Head of Internal Audit attends these meetings in terms of Listing Rule 5.131.
+During the period under review the Audit and Risk Committee met five (5) times.
+While the external auditors are invited to attend, the Head of Internal Audit attends these meetings in terms of Listing Rule 5.131, and has a direct access to the Chairman of the Audit and Risk Committee at all times.
 It is within the discretion of the Audit and Risk Committee members to invite any other official of the Company to attend any Committee meeting as they deem fit.